-Campfire: What is Success?
+What is Success?

 When you move, you seem to find things you forgot you had.
 This was true for me in 2015 when I found my CPA certificates during the move to our current house.
 I was two years into a career change, and these relics reminded me how much I had accomplished and achieved as a CPA.
 They also reminded me that despite all my success, I had been miserable.
 I wondered how I could have achieved so much yet felt so empty.
 In searching for the answer, I rediscovered what success means to me.

-The longer I was as an accountant, the more miserable I became.
+The longer I was as an accountant the more miserable I became.
 I measured only numbers—tests passed, hours worked, dollars made, years until making partner.
-Being a CPA at most firms is a death match to see which loser can work the most hours during tax season.
+The job of a CPA at most firms is a death match, pitting each loser against one another to see who can work the most hours during tax season.
 This is how you measure success, I was told.

 We must be wary of just adopting the world’s definition of success.
 Success means something different to each of us, and I began to understand I was measuring the wrong things.
 My pursuit of success was leading me away from who I was.